10 nights: LOFTHUS x 3, BALESTRAND x 3, LOEN x 3, BERGEN x 1

 - A copy of the vintage motoring gazetteer ‘Motoring in Norway’.

 - Quality regional road map.

-- Detailed motoring itinerary, travel document wallet and luggage labels.
+- Detailed motoring itinerary and travel document wallet.

 - 24-hour emergency telephone assistance.